CHT2520/intro-tailwind/README.md

 ```

 - Leave this window open.
 It is a command to watch for changes in the project and re-generate _style.css_ whenever we make a change.
-- Open in a browser, you should find that Tailwind has applied its default base styles to your web page.
+- Refresh _index.html_ in a browser, you should find that Tailwind has applied its default base styles to your web page.

 ## Using Tailwind